 10. OK, everyone is jealous--You have a rare Side-Part American Girl!
-(1966-7) This one may be low- or high-color.
+(1966-7) This one may be low- or high-color (in the case of some Ash Blondes), more often low color.
 If you have the Japanese Side-Part, her vinyl will be more pinky.

 11. Wowie, you have a Color Magic!
 Her hair would turn from Golden to an Orange, or Black to a deep Red.
 Very rare Platinums exist also.
 CM's usually had high color faces, but occasionally had low color.